razon1494/e-apple/README.md

-# Getting Started with Create React App
+# Project Name: E apple

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is live in this URL (https://gobdgo.netlify.app/).

-## Available Scripts
+## Project Details

 In the project directory, you can run: